 Supports claims for asylum made by those who fear persecution because of sexual orientation, gender identity or HIV status.
 They document human rights abuses perpetrated against lesbians, gay men, bisexuals, the transgendered, and people with HIV/AIDS.

 ** Love Exiles Foundation

-The Love Exiles Foundation supports GLBT couples who have chosen or are considering exile in order to be together and works for human rights for same-sex couples and families.
+The Love Exiles Foundation supports GLBT couples who were forced into exile in order to be together and they work for human rights for same-sex couples and families.

 NCLR (National Center for Lesbian Rights)

 This is a national legal organization and they provide a free 30 minute consultation.
 You do not have to be a lesbian!